azizkhanp/interview-questions/Terraform-QA.md

  - The trigger is a block inside the null_resource which holds key-value pair.

-if a state file is deleted how to recover it? what is a dynamic value at run time in terraform?
+if a state file is deleted how to recover it? what is a dynamic block in terraform?
 How to pass parameters in terraform?
  - use variables

-How to share data b/w 2 modules or 2 remote state files. (terraform_remote_state)
+How to share data b/w 2 modules or 2 remote state files. (terraform_remote_state) or How do you pass variables dynamically between modules? vpc.tf
- vpc.tf

 ![image](https://github.com/azizkhanp/interview-questions/assets/26810752/e6822a48-39b9-45c1-9342-34c4f410a0a9)